bitex-la/bitex-guides/_docs/concierge/wait.md

 ---
-layout: doc
+layout: doc_full
-title: "Wait for your quote to be ready at the estimated time"
+title: "Wait for your quote"
-description: "Wait for your quote to be ready at the estimated time"
-date: 2018-12-08 8:14:30 +0600
-post_image: assets/images/service-icon3.png
-category_name: Remittances and mass disbursements
-category_slug: concierge
+section: Concierge
+index: 7
 ---

 # Wait for your quote to be ready at the estimated time.